 Bond Prices Mostly Higher

-The price of the Treasury’s 10-year note was up 1/32 point, or 31 cents per $1,000 in face value, around midday Friday, while its yield was virtually unchanged at 4.57 percent.
+The price of the Treasury’s 10-year note was up 3/32 point, or 94 cents per $1,000 in face value, around midday Tuesday, while its yield, which moves in the opposite direction, fell to 5.48 percent from 5.49 percent on Friday.
+Bond markets closed early Friday and were closed Monday for Memorial Day.

 Yields are the interest bonds pay by maturity, while the discount is the interest at which they are sold.